tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Name: bdqffdq:IS_ISSUE
 - Type: bdqffdq:ResponseResult
 - DifferentFrom: bdqffdq:NOT_ISSUE
-- Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue that flags where the data do not have sufficient quality for a use.
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue indicating that the data do not have sufficient quality for a use.

 ********************